 Thank you for your very special Easter wishes this year.
 We are well and we are careful not to expose ourselves to the virus.
-However, we are on the front line at "Parrainage Liban" iii and so we can't stay at home all the time.
+However, we are on the front line at "Parrainage Liban" (an organisation that helps families in need in Lebanon) and so we can't stay at home all the time.
 We go out about every two days to ensure the urgent needs of some families can be met: they need money, clothes, food, medicine etc...
 Even before Covid-19, the economic situation in the country was very difficult and now, like everywhere in the world, it has worsened.
 But providence is not lacking: last week a Lebanese man who now lives outside the country sent us money.
 He asked Lena to ensure that twelve families have proper meals three days a week for the whole month of April.
 This was a beautiful confirmation of the love of God who is never outdone in generosity."